anehemy/lifer-app/mr-mg-intro-script.md

 You see, most people spend their entire lives chasing what they want to DO.
 They build businesses, they climb ladders, they check boxes.

-But very few people ever stop to ask the most important question of all:
+But very few people ever stop to ask the two most important questions:

+**Who am I?**

+And...

-**Who do I want to BE?**
+**What do I want?**

 [pause]

+Not what you should want.
+Not what others expect.
+But what you truly desire, deep down.

+[pause]

 That's what we're here to discover together.
 Your **Primary Aim**.
 Not a goal.
 Not a plan.
-But a vision of the life you want to live, and the person you want to become.
+But a clear understanding of who you are and what you want from this life.

 [pause]